wgraba/airquality/README.md

 - [ ] Option to enter long., lat. for origin instead of postal code
   - [x] CLI
   - [ ] Docker
-- [ ] Consider monitor distance and loc. coords. as InfluxDB Fields instead of Tags
+- [x] Consider monitor distance and loc. coords. as InfluxDB Fields instead of Tags
+- [x] Add unique monitor ID as Tag in InfluxDV
 - [ ] Is there a better way to handle cords. vs postal code on CLI